Tone woods for electric guitars

 Ebony is the wood from the Diospyros family of which there are 700 species found throughout Asia and Africa.
 Ebony is very hard and durable and is used for the fingerboards of guitars.
 It is usually brown-black in colour.
 Ebony fingerboards are popular with lead guitarists due to its perceived additional hardness over rosewood.
 Common traded species are:

 Diospyros ebenum which is native to southern India and Sri Lanka and commonly called Ceylon Ebony or East Indian Ebony.
+Its colour is usually jet black, sometimes with grey or dark brown streaks.
 It is difficult to source today.
 As a tone wood it is not only popular as fingerboards of guitars, but also for guitar inlays, nuts and acoustic guitar bridges.
 It is also used for piano keys.

-Diospyros celebica or Makassar Ebony is endemic to the island of Sulawesi in Indonesia and is highly sought after as a tone wood.
-It is identifiable by its attractive streaks and stripes.
+Diospyros celebica or Macassar Ebony is endemic to the island of Sulawesi in Indonesia and is highly sought after as a tone wood.
+The colour of this wood is very dramatic ranging from yellow to reddish brown with darker brown or black streaks and stripes.
 It is one of the most expensive woods in the world due to limited supplies.
-It is not listed on CITES appendices but is listed on the IUCN Red List Of Endangered Species as “vulnerable."
+I have used this in some Custom builds and its appearance and tonal properties are outstanding.
+Using this ebony for your guitar build is going to cost you money.

-Diospyros crassiflora is the main African species and commonly called African Ebony.
+Diospyros crassiflora is the main African species and commonly called African Ebony or Gaboon Ebony.
 It is found in Cameroon, Central African Republic, Democratic Republic of Congo, Republic of Congo, Gabon and Nigeria.
-Ebony of this species used to be a major export timber from Africa however there are restrictions in place now and the species is listed as “endangered” on the IUCN Red List.
+Ebony of this species used to be a major export timber from Africa however there are individual country restrictions in place now and the species is listed as “endangered” on the IUCN Red List.
 It is noted for being the blackest of all ebony species.
-It is the most used species for electric guitars.
+It is the most used ebony species for electric guitars these days.

 Pau Ferro